CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

-   usage extension, as the certified key is not intended to be used for signing CRLs and could be a “mundane” certificate of any type (e.g., S/MIME, document signing certificate where the corresponding private key is stored on the filesystem of the secretary’s laptop, etc.).
+   usage extension, as the certified key is not intended to be used for signing CRLs and could be a “mundane” certificate of any type (e.g., S/MIME, document signing certificate where the corresponding private key is stored on the filesystem of the secretary's laptop, etc.).
 4. Subject `X` signs a CRL using key `B` and publishes the CRL at the `distributionPoint` specified in the `crlDistributionPoints` extension of the certificates signed in step 2.